wiicode/cybersecurity-framework/bronze-training/penetration-testing.md

 The test report should include:

 -   Any security issues uncovered
--   An assessment by the test team as to the level of risk that each vulnerability exposes the *organisation* or system to
+-   An assessment by the test team as to the level of risk that each vulnerability exposes the *organization* or system to
 -   A method of resolving each issue found
--   An opinion on the accuracy of your *organisation*'s vulnerability assessment
+-   An opinion on the accuracy of your *organization*'s vulnerability assessment
 -   Advice on how to improve your internal vulnerability assessment process

 A debriefing can also be useful.
 At this meeting the test team run through their findings and you can request further information or clarification of any issues.